Institute of Theology

 Credits: 3 Hours: 45

 This course presents a view on the position of the fathers in the mind, and the life of the Church.
 It also presents the frameworks, in which the Church’s Theology emerged and developed, in addition to all the issues that occupied the Church over the first three centuries.
 It also deals with researching the fathers’ contributions in Church issues.
 Additionally, it addresses the backgrounds of several fathers, and how his contribution was influenced by these backgrounds, and their status in the life of the Church.
-Prerequisites: GREE200.

-THEO 256 Church Fathers II
+THEO 256 CHURCH FATHERS II

 Credits: 3 Hours: 45